Calculator

 What battery size is useful?

 A useful size is often close to the demand that can realistically be shifted into evening or night hours.
-The calculator shows when extra capacity adds little value.
+The calculator makes clear when extra capacity adds little value.

 Why can a smaller battery be more economic?